rfidtool/ESP-RFID-Tool/README.md

 * Connect D1 on device to D1 on reader
 * Connect + on device to + on reader
 * Connect - on device to - on reader
-  * The ESP-RFID-Tool accepts 4.5-18V but you must also be sure to supply enough voltage and current to power your reader if creating a standalone or portable unit.
+  * The ESP-RFID-Tool accepts 4.5-12v but you must also be sure to supply enough voltage and current to power your reader if creating a standalone or portable unit.
+  * SAFETY: It has come to my attention that the voltage regulator used on the commercially available units that you may find for sale is different than the voltage regulator I originally chose for this project.
+Also due to global chip shortages and the possibility of manufacturers substituting components I am downgrading the absolute maximum voltage rating to 12v as in you may be stressing the unit to its limits at this voltage and extra care should be taken.
+Most of my smaller portable prototypes ran at around 9v(x6 AA Batteries) and I found this to be more than adequate, remember that you can always power your reader and the RFID-Tool unit separately if needed and I suggest supplying your project with the lowest possible voltage that you can get away with.
+In fact, I have found multiple readers that run just fine at less than the recommended voltage.
+Note that I did not notice a significant range increase in my original testing between supplying 12v and 24v to my reader(I do not recommend this as I tend to abuse the specs for what I am testing, and I was using a different voltage regulator in my prototype).
+Also be advised that most commonly used batteries produce more than the commonly stated nominal voltage at a full charge.
+It may also be a good idea to apply a heatsink to your voltage regulator especially if you notice that the unit runs hot at your chosen voltage.
+It is also never recommended to leave your device unattended.
+Please be safe and take all necessary safety precautions when testing your setup.
-  * OPTIONAL: Connect 4.5-18V battery into the same + and -(only if building a portable unit, do not add a battery if implanting device into an existing installation, or if you do use a battery do not connect the + wire from the existing installation to your device, only tie in the GND -)
+  * OPTIONAL: Connect 4.5-12v battery into the same + and -(only if building a portable unit, do not add a battery if implanting device into an existing installation, or if you do use a battery do not connect the + wire from the existing installation to your device, only tie in the GND -)
   * NOTE: At a minimum D0, D1, and GND(-) must be connected to the reader for proper function, no matter the power source.
 * Configure settings
   * See Below